gbcs/Monitor/README.md

-Monitor project built as an assessment
+Monitor a directory and subpaths via an xpc service.